algofoogle/raybox/README.md

     Anything that DOES make it into this region should decay back to black after a short while.
 *   Faint horizontal and vertical lines are showing what a VGA monitor would probably sense as the actual exact visible area of the display.
+*   The white squares in the top-right corner visualise the internal binary state of key position/direction vectors.

+**Don't** expect this to run very fast in simulation.
+On a Core i7-12700H it runs at about 45% of realtime.
+On a Core i7-7700 it runs at about 10% of realtime.

 ## Simulator Hotkeys